gerryRcom/nebdeb/README.md

 ## nebdeb

-A means to manage nebula, specifically:
+A automated means to manage nebula host configurations, specifically:

 - Building of nebula configurations for hosts.
 - Detect when a new host is added and just build a config for that.